Just because you can’t see someone has a mental illness, does it mean that these problems are not real? Why Mental Illnesses Aren’t Taken Seriously?

 For these kind of people, there is no depression.
 If there is, it is not very important.
 The person who is depressed loves the state of melancholy.
 He or she is pathetic and weak.
 He or she only tries to get attention to survive.

-But no matter what, everyone will have to face these realities willy-nilly; because, you can’t cover a wound before you heal it.
-So it is to learn from our mistakes, and start the change from ourselves.
+No matter what, it is certain that you can’t cover a wound before you heal it.
+It is best to learn from our mistakes, and start the change from ourselves.